sabman83/data-analysis/_posts/2016-11-28-conversion-rate.md

 ## Exploring the data
 ---

-I import the data from the csv file and store it in a data table.
-Besides the performance benefits, I also like data.table for its cleaner syntax especially when it comes to using the filters.
-I also convert the new_user and converted columns from numeric to factor.
+I import the data from the csv file and store it in a [data table](https://github.com/Rdatatable/data.table/wiki){:target="_blank"}.
+Besides the performance benefits, I also like data.table for its cleaner syntax especially when it comes to using the filters with piping.
+I also convert the *new_user* and *converted* columns from numeric to factor.

 ~~~ r
 conversion_rate_data <- read.csv("data/conversion_data.csv")